-Part 1 to be completed by employe ee:
+Part 1 (to be completed by employee):

+Name:

-Name: Court/Department:
+Court/Department:

-Date of Request: Immediate Supervisor:
+Date of Request:

+Immediate Supervisor:

-What specific accommodation(s) accommodation, state how long the are you requesting?
-For each accommodation is needed.
-If you are are needed, indicate any suggestions
+What specific accommodation(s) are you requesting?
+For each accommodation, state how long the accommodation is needed.
+If you are not sure of what accommodation(s) are needed, indicate any suggestions you may have about what options the County can explore.

-employment benefit are you having aving difficulty performing?
-What, if any, difficulty accessing?
-What limitation is myour job or access and employment
+What, if any, job functions are you having difficulty performing?
+What, if any, employment benefit are you having difficulty accessing?
+What limitation is interfering with your ability to perform your job or access and employment benefit?

-accommodation.
-I understand that t may not be granted but that the Co the County's policy on reasonable the accommodation(s) requested above ounty will attempt to provide reasonable an undue hardship on the employers
+I have read and understand the County's policy on reasonable accommodation.
+I understand that the accommodation(s) requested above may not be granted but that the County will attempt to provide reasonable accommodations that do not create an undue hardship on the employers business.

-business.
-Date:
+Employee Signature

-Reasonable Accommodation Request Form - cont.
+Reasonable Accommodation Request Form

-Part 2 to be completed by the employee's immediate supervisor AND submitted to the County Administrator for review and/or approval.
+Part 2 (to be completed by the employee's immediate supervisor AND submitted to the County Administrator for review and/or approval):